Cross-validation for change-point regression: pitfalls and solutions: New cross-validation criteria

-In this section we give theoretical guarantees for the change-points estimated by optimal partitioning \citep{jackson2005algorithm}.
-This allows us to verify Assumption~\ref{assumption:detectionPrecision} for optimal partitioning in the case where we have sub-Gaussian noise.
+In this section we give theoretical guarantees for the change-points estimated by least squares estimation (i.e.\ the Segment Neighbourhood algorithm) \citep{auger1989algorithms}.
+This allows us to verify Assumption~\ref{assumption:detectionPrecision} for least squares estimation in the case where we have sub-Gaussian noise.
 More precisely, we assume the setting of Section~\ref{sec:cvL2}, with the exception that the condition $\limsup_{n \to \infty}\sigma / \underline{\sigma} < \infty$ is not required.
 Similarly to Section~\ref{sec:gaussianSetting}, we denote the unknown set of true change-points by

 Furthermore, for $L \in \N$, we write